Establishments are a new way of interacting with intelliHR. The Establishments feature aims to help you:

 - The second image shows what this would currently look like in the org chart if one of those software engineers (Jack Johnson) was to exit the business.

-- However, by using the establishment model the business can define how many software engineers should be reporting to the engineering manager and when one of these establishments/roles is not filled this will be immediately obvious.
+- However, by using the workforce planning model the business can define how many software engineers should be reporting to the engineering manager and when one of these establishments/roles is not filled this will be immediately obvious.
 The third image displays the state when using establishments and we can see the vacant position for a software engineer.

 To ensure consistency and accuracy across the business you will only be able to select the values (position title, pay grades, business unit etc) that have been defined as standard for that establishment.